LEGION

 Wave Execution

 Plans are grouped into dependency waves.
 Everything within a wave runs in parallel.
-Between waves, synchronization.
-Maximum throughput, zero conflicts.
+File overlap detection and sequential_files prevent conflicts between parallel agents.

 Hybrid Selection

-The system recommends agents based on keyword matching, division affinity, and past performance.
+The system recommends agents by scoring languages, frameworks, artifact_types, division affinity, and archetype-weighted past performance.
 You always confirm or override.
-No black-box assignments.

 Domain Detection